yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 always-active SSL proxies.
 Because of the TOFU property, this protocol does not provide any security in such cases.

+Pervasive monitoring may also result in privacy concerns detailled in section {{privacy}}.

 ## Server-Side Error Detection {#server_error}

 Uniquely, this protocol allows the server to detect clients that present